 Hunger Games, Catching Fire, and Mockingjay: The one that started it all.
 Recced to me due to feminism and worldbuilding, contains a nonsensical world full of basic research failings with a murderhappy protagonist forced into a relationship where she's constantly criticized for not loving him back enough.
 The first movie is an improvement, and the second even more of one.

 Matched: In a poorly thought out dystopia with all sorts of problems going around in the background, the heroine just goes on about how in love with a boy she is.
-Its sequel, Crossed, has all of its many flaws and not one of its few virtues.
+Its sequel, Crossed, has all of its many flaws and not one of its few virtues, and the final book Reached is a completely different book clumsily stapled to the previous two.

 Pokemon Black and Pokemon Black 2: A new generation of pokemon, with an absurd plot, a tutorial mode that lasts most of the game, cutscenes that will not end, and constant usurping of my spotlight by Douchy McFlamehair.

 Pokemon Blue: The first and best!
 A run through of the original game and all the million things the players back then believed, in the original colors.